Central Coast Council area

 Compiled and presented by .id, the population experts.

-Analysis of the housing tenure of recent arrivals in Rockhampton in 2011 compared to Brisbane SD shows that there was a similar proportion of recent arrivals in households who owned their dwelling; a smaller proportion purchasing their dwelling; and a larger proportion who were renters.
+Analysis of the housing tenure of recent arrivals in the Central Coast Council area in 2011 compared to Greater Sydney shows that there was a larger proportion of recent arrivals in households who owned their dwelling; a larger proportion purchasing their dwelling; and a smaller proportion who were renters.